Back to Teaching & Research

 Programs Assistants support the Harvard Art Museums’ robust series of lectures, artist talks, film screenings, performances, and workshops featuring the world’s leading voices on art and visual culture.
 Programs Assistants help with set-up and clean-up, provide customer service to program attendees, and provide light audiovisual support for various programs at the museums.
 Harvard undergraduate and graduate students from all concentrations are encouraged to apply.
 No art history or museum experience is necessary, but an enthusiasm and excitement about the visual arts and the Harvard Art Museums is preferred.
 A background in customer service is helpful, but not required.

-For the Programs Assistants:
+For questions about the Programs Assistants:

 Jeanne Burke